Careers

 TO APPLY:

-Your application package must be submitted by email to Recruitment@opcc.bc.ca, quoting the competition number 110938 in the subject line.
+Your application package must be submitted by email to khogan@opcc.bc.ca, quoting the competition number 113004 in the subject line.

 • Your resume

 Your application package must clearly demonstrate how your education and experience meet the position requirements and preferred qualifications.
-You must identify which positions you are relying upon to meet the criteria of relevant experience and how the position meets that criteria.
+You must identify which positions you are relying upon to meet the criteria of relevant experience and how the position meets those criteria.
 In describing your education and experience, please pay particular attention to the job profile, including the competencies and qualifications.
 The OPCC recognizes unique styles, perspectives, beliefs and creativity that support a diverse, respectful, inclusive and collaborative work environment.

 To apply for this position, you must be eligible to work in Canada.
 You must be a Canadian citizen or permanent resident of Canada or authorized in writing to work in Canada under the federal Immigration Act.
 For further information, please refer to the BC Public Service website.